 I have always been fascinated by integrals since I encountered them a lifetime ago.
 I can still remember the first time I learned the rule of integration by parts.
 I was caring for my mother who was dying.
 That night I was in the hospital with her, but she couldn’t feel my presence, she had a tumour in her brain and she was deteriorating.
 And yet I was not alone, because I had my book of mathematics and several problems to solve.
 But when my mind was hit by the disease for the first time, about a year later, and I lost the ability to solve problems, then real loneliness knocked at my door.

 Now, why am I talking about the integration by parts?
-Well, I have discovered a few days ago, while studying Majorana’s notes, that integration by parts – well known by students to be a path towards recursive integrations that usually leads to nowhere – is in fact a method that can be useful for developing series that approximate a function for large values of x (remember that Taylor’s polynomials can approximate a function only for values of x that are close to a finite value x_0, so we can’t use them when x goes to ∞).
+Well, I have discovered a few days ago, while studying Majorana’s notes, that integration by parts – well known by students to be a path towards recursive integrations that usually leads to nowhere – is, in fact, a method that can be useful for developing series that approximate a function for large values of x (remember that Taylor’s polynomials can approximate a function only for values of x that are close to a finite value , so we can’t use them when x goes to ∞).
 Majorana used one such a series for the error function.
 He developed a general method, which I tried to understand for some time, without being able to actually get what he was talking about.
 His reasoning remained in the back of my mind for days, while I moved from Rome to Turin, where I delivered a speech about a paper on the measure of electric impedance in the blood of ME/CFS patients; and when I cried, some minutes later, looking at my drawings put on the screen of a cinema, Majorana was with me, with his silence trapped behind dark eyes.
-A couple of days later, I moved to a conference in London, searching for a cure that could perhaps allow my brain to be normal again and I talked with a huge scientist that once worked with James Watson.
+A couple of days later, I moved to a conference in London, searching for a cure that could perhaps allow my brain to be normal again and I talked with a famous scientist who worked on the human genome project.
 Majorana was there too, in that beautiful room (just a few metres from Parliament Square), sitting next to me.
 I could feel his disappointment, I knew that he would have found a cure, had he had the chance to examine that problem.
 Because as Fermi once said to Bruno Pontecorvo, “If a problem has been proposed, no one in the world can resolve it better than Majorana” (Esposito S. et al. 2003).
 Back in Rome, I gave up with the general method by Majorana and I found the way to calculate the series from another book.
 The first tip is to write the error function as follows:

 Now by integrating by parts, one gets